ARMmbed/ci-test-shield/README.md

 1. Set your board using the `mbed config target xxx`, where xxx is the board name [protip: use `mbed target --supported` for list of supported boards].
 3. Set your toolchain using the `mbed config toolchain xxx`, where xxx is the toolchain. (`GCC_ARM`, `IAR`, `UVISION`...etc, use `mbed toolchain --supported` for a full list)
 4. Grab dependencies by running the `mbed update` command inside the top level of this repo.
 This will ensure you have the latest version of the mbed-os library.
 Alternatively you can swap out the mbed-os library for your version that you are testing.
 5. Run the tests with the test shield plugged into your board.
-The command will look like `mbed test -n tests-api-*` to run all the CI Test Shield tests, or just run `mbed test` to run all tests, including mbed-os system test.
+The command will look like `mbed test -n tests-*` to run all the CI Test Shield tests, or just run `mbed test` to run all tests, including mbed-os system test.

 ## Customization
 All pin mappings are done in the `mbed_app.json` file.
 If you need to remap anything this is the palce to do it.